leanngward/pydem/README.md

 2. Activate environment using `.\myenvname\Scripts\activate`
 3. Save requirements.txt files to desired folder.
 4. Install needed environment using ` $ pip install -r requirements.txt`
 5. Run desired project file inside virutal environment.
-(Note: Be sure to have pydem.py and the project file saved in the same location.)
+(Note: Be sure to have pydem.py and the project file saved in the same location.
+Set your path to this location in the command line or move pydem.py to the python path if applicable.)

 #### Future Notes: